-The servos are connected via a RS485 bus to a controller board equipped with a Renesas SH7145 32bit microcontroller running at 50 MHz and 1 MByte of RAM.
+The servos are connected via a RS485 bus to a controller board equipped with a Renesas SH7145 32bit micro controller running at 50 MHz and 1 MiB of RAM.
 This controller board is used for real-time motion generation.
 Every 10 ms new desired positions are generated and sent to the servos.
 Furthermore, the controller is used to gather and evaluate data from the inertial sensors of the robot.
-The controller is connected to the main CPU of the system using a RS232 connection running at 57.6 kbits/s.
+The controller is connected to the main CPU of the system using a

+RS232 connection running at 57.6 KiB/s.

-Lithium polymer rechargeable battery packages are used for onboard power supply because of their good ratio between mass and capacity, a 4-cell 14.8 volt battery for actuation of the motors, and a 2-cell battery for the controller board.
+Lithium polymer rechargeable battery packages are used for onboard power supply because of their good ratio between mass and capacity, a 4-cell 14.8 V battery for actuation of the motors, and a 2-cell battery for the controller board.
 According to the design rules of the RoboCup Humanoid Robot League the foot has a rectangular size of 125 mm times 90 mm, and it is a flat one without any ground contact sensors.
 Depending on the surface the robot shall walk upon, different materials like rubber or paper may be added to the ground contact area of the feet to avoid or give rise to a desired level of friction properties.
 The robot is equipped with three 1-axis gyroscopes and one 3-axes accelerometer, all working with 100 Hz and attached in the hip.
 They are used to stabilize the walking motion by correction motions of the arms and the legs.
 For the needs of acting in a highly dynamically environment like it is arising for autonomous soccer games in RoboCup, the HR18 has been equipped at TU Darmstadt with two off-the-shelf webcams and a pocket PC to enable autonomous soccer playing.

-Fig. 3.
-Technical layout of HR18 (in mm)
+Figure 3: Technical layout of HR18 (in mm)

-B. High- and low-level software
+3.2 High- and low-level software

 Two levels of software are used on the robot.
 On a pocket PC the high-level software is running.
-It consists of a framework [9] that coordinates the control architecture with sensor data processing, self localization, world modeling, hierarchical finite state machine for behavior control [10], and finally the motion generation/requests.
+It consists of a framework (Friedmann et al., 2006b) that coordinates the control architecture with sensor data processing, self localization, world modeling, hierarchical finite state machine for behavior control (Lötzsch et al., 2006), and finally the motion generation/requests.
 The motion requests are sent via the described serial port to the controller board.

 The low-level software on this board distinguishes between two different kinds of motions: Walking motions and so called special motions.
-The former ones are parameterized by certain parameters (cf. Section III-C), and the latter ones are teach-in-motions that are stored by joint angle trajectories.
+The first ones are parameterized by certain parameters (cf. Section 3.3), and the latter ones are teach-in-motions that are stored by joint angle trajectories.
+All motions are PD-controlled on joint angle level by the servo-motors.